ArkaJU/ArkaJU/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on 3D computer vision and blockchain-based applications
+- 🔭 I’m currently working on industrial speech processing and NLP use cases
-- 👯 I’m looking to collaborate on ML/CV/blockchain projects :relaxed:
+- 👯 I’m looking to collaborate on ML/NLP projects :relaxed:
 - ![](https://komarev.com/ghpvc/?username=ArkaJU&style=plastic)

 - 📫 Get in touch!